Reading time

 Our goal is for German customers to automatically associate the Ahinsa Shoes brand with sustainability and ethical practices — not just through declarations, but through concrete actions and consistent communication.

-Free exchanges as a standard – but not returns
+Free exchanges as a standard – returns not included

-In the German fashion segment, free exchanges are an absolute standard — customers expect them as a matter of course.
-This means the retailer covers all costs related to the exchange, including return shipping to the warehouse.
+In the German fashion market, free exchanges are standard — customers expect them without question.
+This means the retailer pays for all exchange costs, including return shipping to the warehouse.

-We make this benefit highly visible — both on our website and in our marketing — because we know it can be a decisive factor in the purchase decision.
+We highlight this benefit clearly, both on our website and in our marketing, because we know it can strongly influence buying decisions.

 1. An increasing share of customers now see paid returns as an acceptable trade-off for greater sustainability in e-commerce.